Ananya Panday On Being Ali Abbas Zafar's Youngest Heroine: I Don't Want To Let Him Down

 She further added, "When i was offered the film it was the weekend when 'Student Of The Year' had just released.
 So, I was just overwhelmed and very happy that they watched my performance and they liked it and that's why decided to take me in the film.
 It feels very overwhelming and I am very grateful that people like my work.
 So yes, I was beyond happy and grateful and overwhelmed that they wanted me to be a part of this film because it is very different than the character I am playing to what I am as a person.
 So the fact that they imagined me as that and believed that I could pull that off is something very exciting and that makes me very happy.
 I really hope that I don't let anyone down and I can do it well."

 Ananya Panday has created a mark for herself with her debut film earlier this year and will soon be seen entertaining audiences in a completely unique avatar with her upcoming film, 'Pati Patni Aur Woh'.
-The gorgeous star has created a niche for herself within no time and signed upon several brands as well which tie back to her bubbly and jovial personality.
+The gorgeous star has created a niche for herself in no time and is promoting several brands as well, which tie back to her bubbly and jovial personality.
 Her candidness resonates with most of us and we are completely in awe of her!

 We can't wait to witness the combination of Ananya and Ali Abbas Zafar hit our screens soon!